 All providers of post-sixteen education are faced with similar threats to funding.
-A consequence of this is providers are competing more fiercely in a diminishing pool of students.
-College recruitment has been positively affected for the coming year.
+A consequence of this is providers are competing more fiercely for students wishing to study in the post 16 sector.
+College recruitment has been maintained for the coming year.